Britain's Next Top Model series 2: Week 10

-The top three were surprised when they had to learn how to Belly Dance from Noor, a local performer.
+The top three contestants were surprised when they had to learn how to Belly Dance from Noor, a local performer.
 They wore belly dancing costumes to a Moroccan restaurant, where they had to perform their dances for the judges.
 Abbey won the challenge; her prize was a computer phone decorated with pink Swarovski crystals.

-The next day, Lisa introduced the girls to Moroccan fashion designer Djellaba, and the girls learned two of them would be wearing Djellaba's designs on the catwalk.
+The next day, Lisa introduced the contestants to Moroccan fashion designer Djellaba, and the contestants learned two of them would be wearing Djellaba's designs on the catwalk.
 Later that day, they went to Souk for their final photo shoot.
 Lianna cried during the shoot because the pressure was getting to her.
 Jasmia was not impressed with Lianna's breakdown, thinking it was unprofessional.
-During the judging panel, all three girls got good feedback for their photos, and Lianna was told that her photo was her best so far.
+During the judging panel, the three got good feedback for their photos, and Lianna was told that her photo was her best so far.
 The judges had a difficult time making a decision, but in the end Abbey and Jasmia landed in the bottom two.
-Jasmia was eliminated for having a one-note look, leaving Abigail and Lianna to face off in the final runway show.
+Jasmia was eliminated for having a one-note look.